 - The bank service fees that ECR offsets are not deductible.
-Rather, the fees without offsetting are deductible on the tax return.
+Instead, the fees without offsetting are deductible on the tax return.

-- A customer is mostly better off to use the account balance to meet any short-term need than to use it to offset service fees.
+- A customer is mostly better off using the account balance to meet any short-term need than to use it to offset service fees.

-The following are the benefits of Earnings Credit Rate to both depositors and bank:
+The following are the benefits of Earnings Credit Rate to both depositors and banks:

 - A bank automatically applies the ECR to offset the banking charges.
 Thus, a depositor does not have to waste time and resources to convince the bank for ECR.